Shutter Speed Calculator

 How to calculate shutter speed?

 To calculate the shutter speed, we can use the formula that finds the exposure value.
-You can learn more about in the How to calculate the exposure value? section of our exposure calculator.
 It uses a logarithmic property, and after rearranging the variables of this formula, we can derive the following formula:

 The shutter speed we get from this formula is the shutter speed needed to meet the lighting condition's exposure value at the chosen aperture and ISO settings.